nsilicani/mcp-simple-server/DEVELOPMENT.md

    # Should output: HELLO, WORLD

    # Test with SSE transport
-   mcp_simple_server-server --transport sse --port 3001 &  # Start server in background
+   mcp_simple_server-server --transport sse --port 3001 &  # Start server in background; On Windows PowerShell: Start-Process "mcp_simple_server-server" -ArgumentList "--transport sse --port 3001"
    # Wait a moment for the server to start, then:
    curl -s -N http://localhost:3001/tools/echo -X POST -H "Content-Type: application/json" -d '{"text": "Hello SSE"}'
    # The output will be an SSE stream.
 Look for a data event like: